 Checks or money orders should be in U.S. funds.
 Entry fees will be waived

-developing countries with no access to Sterling or US dollar currencies.
+always for makers in developing countries with no access to US dollar

 Foreign language film and video should be made available with the original

 language soundtrack and English subtitles, however we will consider